ianfnelson/blog.iannelson.uk/content/about/index.md

 I’ve been building enterprise software systems for over 25 years — mostly in C# and Java, and frequently thinking about event-driven architecture, domain modelling, and how not to end up on the front page of the *Daily Mail*.

-These days, I’m working on national health infrastructure — designing service layers and messaging patterns that (hopefully) keep the lights on without setting fire to anyone’s patient data.
+These days, I’m working on national health infrastructure — designing service layers and messaging patterns that (hopefully) keep ticking over without setting fire to anyone’s patient data.
 I like diagrams.
 I like distributed systems.
 I like it when the tests pass on the first go, but I’ve made peace with the fact they usually don’t.

 This blog is where I put the thoughts that won’t fit in Jira tickets.
 You’ll find: